SkeltonThatcher/vagrant-rancher/README.md

 9. Run `vagrant up` from within /host
 10. Check the new host has launched and registered in the Rancher server

-**Note:** To persist the environment without issues pause both the server and host nodes from within Virtualbox prior to PC or laptop suspend and/or shutdown/reboot.
+**Note:** To persist the environment prior to PC or laptop suspend and/or shutdown/reboot:

+Either..

+- Pause both the server and host nodes from within the Virtualbox UI

+Or..

+- (Recommended) Issue a `vagrant suspend` for both /server and /host